 Keeping Families Together As Mothers Undergo Recovery: A New Approach To Drug Dependency

-A day after her son Asher was born, state social workers paid a visit to Amber Johnson in the hospital.
+A day after her son was born, state social workers paid a visit to Amber in the hospital.
 She had tested positive for meth, marijuana and painkillers during her pregnancy and, fearful she would lose her son, told them about her addiction.

-“I’d never talked to anybody about it before, but I just opened up about what was going on,” Johnson says.
+“I’d never talked to anybody about it before, but I just opened up about what was going on,” Amber says.
 “I was honest with them that I did have an issue and that there was also domestic violence issues going on at home, and that I was just stuck in a really bad situation.”

-“It was the most excruciating thing I’ve ever been through in my life,” Johnson says.
+“It was the most excruciating thing I’ve ever been through in my life,” Amber says.
 “I felt like my life had ended.
 I didn’t even feel like a person anymore.
 I was just like a shell.”

 Since 2011, the number of Missouri infants born dependent on opioids has more than quadrupled.
 At the same time, the number of children entering the foster care system has increased, and experts think that’s connected to parents’ drug use.